FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

             "unit": "°C"
         }

-Note how the resolution of the data comes out at 15 minutes, if you divide the duration by the number of data points.
-If this resolution does not match the sensor's resolution, FlexMeasures will try to upsample the data to make the match and if that is not possible, complain.
+Note how the resolution of the data comes out at 15 minutes when you divide the duration by the number of data points.
+If this resolution does not match the sensor's resolution, FlexMeasures will try to upsample the data to make the match or, if that is not possible, complain.

 Observations vs forecasts